-I ended up calling these muffins due to the lack of frosting (a cupcake essential), but will say that I ate these chocolate pudding muffins equally in the morning, afternoon, and as a late-night snack.
+I ended up calling these muffins due to the lack of frosting (a cupcake essential), but will say that I ate these moist chocolate muffins equally in the morning, afternoon, and as a late-night snack.
 Acceptable for any occasion!

 These muffins will stay super soft and moist for days thanks to a secret ingredient.
 Well, a not-so-secret ingredient given that it’s in the title of this post, but anyway.
 A little bit of dry instant pudding mix mixes into the batter and provides the perfect amount of tenderness.

-There’s no need to prepare the pudding according to package directions…just add the powder in along with the other dry ingredients and that’s all you need to do!
+There’s no need to prepare the pudding according to package directions…just add the powder in along with the other dry ingredients and that’s all you need to do.

-Even with dry pudding added, the same old “muffin method” applies to this recipe.
+Even with dry pudding added, the same old muffin method applies to this recipe.
 Both the wet and dry ingredients are combined in separate mixing bowls, with the wet ingredients then being added to the bowl with the dry and stirring together until just combined.

 You never want to overdo it on the mixing as that activates the gluten in the flour.
 A heavy hand with that can lead to tough, less tender baked goods, and that’s not what we want for this chocolate pudding muffin recipe.